Cells: The Building Blocks of Life

 Types of Cells

 The major types of cells are; prokaryotic and eukaryotic.
-Prokaryotic cells are primitive and small and do not contain a true nucleus or membrane-bound organelles, DNA is in a region referred to as the nucleoid; and belongs to the kingdoms of bacteria and archaea.
-In contrast to this, Eukaryotic cells have true nuclei and the organelles are enclosed by the membranes.
-They are found in plants, animals, fungi, and protists.
-The human cells are the most specialised ones with all the required organelles except chloroplast.
+Prokaryotic cells are primitive and small and do not contain a true nucleus or membrane-bound organelles.
+In contrast, eukaryotic cells have true nuclei and the organelles are enclosed by the membranes.

 Prokaryotic Cells

-• Do not possess a proper nucleus; their DNA is not protected by membranes but is diffused in space, known as the nucleoid.
+• Do not possess a proper nucleus and their DNA is not protected by membranes but is diffused in space, known as the nucleoid.

-• Without small membrane-bound organelles, most of their functions are performed either in the cytoplasm or on the cell membrane.
+• Without small membrane-bound organelles, most of the functions are performed either in the cytoplasm or on the cell membrane.

-• Normally, it is approximately 0.2 to 0.5 micrometres in size and has fewer organelles than eukaryotic cells.
+• It is approximately 0.2 to 0.5 micrometres in size and has fewer organelles than eukaryotic cells.

 • Both prokaryotic and eukaryotic cells contain a cell wall consisting of peptidoglycan in bacteria and pseudo peptidoglycan in archaea to provide the cell shape and rigidity.